crattis/dfir_scripts/README.md

 Current versions of the script, dependant upon environment
  * lHttpExtractor.py - This is for use on GNU/Linux based systems.
  * cyHttpExtractor.py - For use on Windows Computers with Cygwin.

+# killSpam.sh (Shell Script for Linux)
+Works with files in SpamAssassin's quarantine folder.
+Shows the To, From, Date, and Subject lines, and then asks to release email to recipient or delete the email.